Spencer-Gardner/CS260/notes.md

 //    Toss completed
 ```
 #### Observer Pattern
 Promises are the standard way to do asynchronous processing in JavaScript, but they are not the only way.
-The observer pattern, popularized by web programming frameworks such as Angular`, use a model called Observer.
+The observer pattern, popularized by web programming frameworks such as Angular, use a model called Observer.
 The major difference between observers and promises is that promises immediately begin to execute when the promise is created, but observers form a pipeline that you then pass an execution object into.
 This allows observers to be reused, and the result of executing an observable to be saved as a history of a particular execution.

 ### Async / Await
 JavaScript `Promise` objects are great for asynchronous execution, but as developers began to build large systems with promises they started wanting a more concise representation.
-This was provided with the introduction of the `async/await` syntax.
+This was provided with the introduction of the async/await syntax.
 The `await` keyword wraps the execution of a promise and removed the need to chain functions.
-The `await` expression will block until the promise state moves to `fulfilled`, or throws an exception if the state moves to `rejected`.
+The `await` expression will block until the promise state moves to fulfilled, or throws an exception if the state moves to rejected.
 For example, if we have a function that returns a coin toss promise.
 ```js
 try {
   const result = await coinToss();